Francis Osborne, 5th Duke of Leeds: Political career

 Carmarthen was a Member of Parliament for Eye in 1774 and for Helston from 1774 to 1775; in 1776 having received a writ of acceleration as Baron Osborne, he entered the House of Lords, and in 1777 Lord Chamberlain of the Queen's Household and Captain of Deal Castle.
 In the House of Lords he was prominent as a determined foe of the prime minister, Lord North, who, after he had resigned his position as chamberlain, deprived him of the office of Lord Lieutenant of the East Riding of Yorkshire in 1780.
 He regained this, however, two years later.

 Early in 1783, Carmarthen was selected as ambassador to France, but he did not take up this appointment, becoming instead Secretary of State for Foreign Affairs under William Pitt the Younger in December of the same year.
 Historian Jeremy Black says that in terms of foreign policy, Pitt and other leaders were disappointed with his performance as a minister.
 The Duke of Leeds, as he became upon his father's death in 1789, was anti-French but did not develop an active and aggressive foreign policy.
 Instead, King George III himself set the main lines of foreign policy before he became mentally disabled.
 Pitt's rejection of Leeds' anti-Russian policy was the final blow and he left office in April 1791.

-Leeds had done nothing to foster good relations with the newly independent United States of America: two future Presidents, John Adams and Thomas Jefferson, as envoys from the United States, both complained of his obstructive attitude and "aversion to having anything to do with us".
-While Adams, who was rather Anglophile by inclination, was prepared to forgive and forget, Jefferson was not, and it can be argued that Leeds's only lasting achievement was to foster Jefferson's implacable hostility as President to Great Britain and its rulers.
+Leeds, who was hostile to the newly independent United States, did nothing to foster good Anglo-American relations: two future U.S. Presidents, John Adams and Thomas Jefferson, who both served as the American ambassadors to Britain, complained about Leeds' obstructive attitude and "aversion to having anything to do with us".
+While Adams, who was somewhat of an Anglophile by inclination, was prepared to forgive and forget, Jefferson was not, and it can be argued that Leeds' only lasting achievement was to foster Jefferson's implacable hostility as President to the British government.

 Subsequently, Leeds took little part in politics: in 1792, hearing rumours that a new coalition might be formed, he unwisely offered himself as its head and met with a firm rebuff from both Pitt and the King.